ontodev/valve.rs/README.md

 #### The column table

 In addition to a table table, Valve also requires a column table.
-The column table configuration is normally stored in a file called 'column.tsv' though in principle any filename may be used.
+The column table configuration is normally stored in a file called 'column.tsv', though in principle any filename may be used as long as the **type** field corresponding to the filename is set to 'column' in [the table table](#the-table-table).
 The column table contains one row for every column of every configured table.
-This includes the special configuration tables (such as the column table itself) as well as user-defined tables.
+This includes both special configuration tables (such as the column table itself) and user-defined tables.
 Below is an example column table, with the special configuration tables omitted:

 table  | column  | label    | nulltype | default | datatype     | structure            | description
 ---    | ---     | ---      | ---      | ---     | ---          | ---                  | ---